-When I was a novice manager, I could have greatly benefited from books and resources to shorten my growth curve.
+When I was a novice manager, I could have greatly benefited from resources to shorten my growth curve.
 And today, like many of you, there is much more that I would like to learn.

 My goal here is to provide you with some of the tools I would have liked to have access to early on in my career.